Overview

 PlanetScale provides two types of database branches:

 Development branches — Development branches provide isolated copies of your production database schema where you can make changes, experiment, or run CI.
-Note, only the schema is copied, not the data.
-To create a development branch with data from another branch, see the Data Branching® feature section.
+Please note that only the schema is copied.
+A new development branch will not have any data stored in it unless you restore from a backup.
+To automatically create a development branch with data from another branch, see the Data Branching® feature.

 Promote a development branch to production

-Every new PlanetScale database is created with a development branch named main
+Every new PlanetScale database is created with a production branch named main

 That said, you don't have to use the default main